21 March 2026 / The Olive Grove, Forresters Beach, NSW Central Coast

 Ari Katsoulas

-Ari Katsoulas is recognised in the Doyle’s Guide as a recommended junior counsel in the Wills & Estates Litigation practice area.
+Ari Katsoulas is recognised in the Doyle’s Guide as a leading junior counsel in the Wills & Estates Litigation practice area.
 In addition, he is regularly briefed in commercial, insolvency and equity claims.

 Andrew Stevens